LadislavSzolik/multi_page_form/README.md

 - Break down complex models into multiple pages for better UX
 - Perform native browser validation on submit
-- Display previously entered values on back navigation
+- Display previously entered values on back navigation (using the buttons, not browser)
 - Persist the model only on the last Submit
 - Navigate back using browser button